gauravkr-dev/gauravkr-dev/README.md

-I am a first-year student at `IIT Guwahati`, with a strong passion for `modern web development`.
+I am a student at `IIT Guwahati`, with a strong passion for `modern web development`.

 I enjoy building `clean`, `fast`, and `user-friendly` web applications using